michael-pittman/001-starter-kit/docs/BASH_MODERNIZATION_GUIDE.md

 ## Overview

-This guide documents the modernization of the GeuseMaker codebase from bash 3.x compatibility patterns to modern bash 5.3+ features.
-The modernization enhances performance, reliability, and maintainability while maintaining backward compatibility through legacy wrappers.
+This guide documents the modern patterns used in the GeuseMaker codebase.
+All features work with any bash version without requiring version checks or compatibility layers.

 ## Key Modernization Areas

 ### 1. Variable Management System (`/lib/modules/config/variables.sh`)

-#### Before (Bash 3.x Compatible)
+#### Legacy Pattern
 ```bash
 # Function-based variable registry
 _VARIABLE_REGISTRY=""